 The System Query Audit log does not report on queries that complete in less than 100 milliseconds.
 In addition, queries that reuse the query cache from a previous run are not captured in the log.
-However, if a query takes less than 100 ms and uses cache, the original entry for the query is
+However, if a query takes less than 100 ms and uses cache, the original entry for the query is updated to increase the Cache Hit count.

-AnzoGraph Detailed Query Timing Reference
+AnzoGraph Detailed Query Timing